1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 export const TodoStore = class extends EventTarget {
 ```

-In this case, when the store updates it sends an event:
+In this case, when the store updates, it sends an event:

 ```javascript
 this.dispatchEvent(new CustomEvent('save'));